RAE-Health/rae_bluetooth/README.md

 - After un-ziping, rename the folder from _template_package to "new name"

-- Rename 'lib/*empty_package.dart*' to the "new package name" (eg custom_widget_package.dart)
+- Rename 'lib/*rae_bluetooth.dart*' to the "new package name" (eg custom_widget_package.dart)

-- Open the project in IDE of choice and search/replace "*empty_package*" with "new package name".
+- Open the project in IDE of choice and search/replace "*rae_bluetooth*" with "new package name".
 This 100% works using VSCode.

-- Search/Replace '*replace_domain*' with project/company domain.
+- Search/Replace '*raehealth*' with project/company domain.

 #### NOTE

-***replace_domain** will be part of the reverse domain used by XCode and Android in the app/product name.
+***raehealth** will be part of the reverse domain used by XCode and Android in the app/product name.
 Choose carefully!*

 ### Optional action for **localization**